The accommodation planned for Kirra is as diverse as the people themselves.

 Each Kirra location has its own rates for Housing.

-All Bonds are fully payable by the citizen prior to moving in to the home or being accepted as a Community Citizen.
+All Buy-In prices and costs are fully payable by the member prior to moving in to the home or being accepted as a Community member.

-Any citizen may request a larger plot.
+Any member may request a larger plot.
 The plots are 1/4 acre and are available in increments of 1/4 acre.
-So a citizen may request a 1/2 acre plot, comprised on 2 adjoining 1/4 acre plots.
+So a member may request a 1/2 acre plot, comprised on 2 adjoining 1/4 acre plots.
 A standard plot is 32m X 32m.
 Therefore a "street frontage" is 32m.
-Requesting a larger plot will mean that you may only select from the plots which can be expanded without adjusting the street frontage. e.g. Plots #1 - #5 and #15 - #17 as identified on the map above.
+Requesting a larger plot will mean that you may only select from the plots which can be expanded without adjusting a street frontage. e.g. Plots #1 - #5 and #15 - #17 as identified on the map above.

-Adding additional plots will increase the community contribution of the citizens located at that plot.
+Adding additional plots will increase the community contribution of the member or members located at that plot.
 (See Community Contributions below)

 All utilities have an on-cost which is borne by the community.
 As the community is based on a user pays model, so as not to burden the community with citizen requests, utilities are charged at the following rates.

 * Water costs are only applicable to citizens who select or a housed in homes with wet-areas.
-The community space kitchen, bathing and laundry facilities are provided without cost to all citizens.
+The community space kitchen, and laundry facilities are provided without cost to all citizens.
+Electricity supply to amenities blocks used by a member is billed to each member each month at the rate published below.

-Each citizen of the community pays the Community Contribution at the rate of $65.00 per person per 1/4 acre plot per week.
-Citizens aged 5 and below are free to consume within the community, and youth citizens aged 5 - 16 years of age pay a community contribution of $35 per person per 1/4 acre plot per week.
+Each citizen of the community pays the Community Contribution at the rate of $74.40 per person per 1/4 acre plot per week.
+Citizens aged 5 and below are free to consume within the community, and youth citizens aged 5 - 16 years of age pay a community contribution of $40 per person (aged 5 - 16) per 1/4 acre plot per week.

 Each citizen may optionally choose to participate in the community for the betterment of the community and self.
 The required contribution is 20 hours per week per person and 5 hours per week for citizens aged 9 - 16 years of age.